kolypto/py-jessiql/README.md

 Jessiql (pronounced: Jessi-cal) is a successor to [MongoSQL](https://github.com/kolypto/py-mongosql): a query engine that lets you query an SQL database using JSON syntax like this:

+The library is under development.
+The docs are underway.